-If you threw a rock in a room full of African startups today, you would likely hit one offering to give their users loans “in 10 minutes!” through their mobile phones.
-This should not surprise you; the past 24 months have seen a windfall for fintech startups on the continent, with investors deploying more capital into the sector than anywhere else.
+If you threw a rock in a room full of African startup founders today, you would likely hit one offering to give users loans “in just 10 minutes!” via their mobile phones.
+This should not surprise you; in the past 24 months, we have witnessed a windfall for fintech startups on the continent, with investors deploying more capital into the sector than anywhere else.

 The problem they aim to solve is well-documented.
 Many consumers in emerging markets operate entirely outside the formal financial ecosystem.
-They are financially ‘excluded’, and in response, these startups are taking advantage of mobile technology to ‘include’ them in the formal economy.
+They are financially ‘excluded’, and in response, startups hope to harness mobile technology to ‘include’ them in the formal economy.
 There is little infrastructure to ‘disrupt’, so these startups must build it.
 Take lending.
-Today’s formal financial systems are designed around what is predictable; a certain amount of money called “salary” shows up on schedule every month, and what is stable; this salary comes from the same source .
-The bank’s risk assessment methods only support giving loans against this stability.
-But these conditions are increasingly not true for the average consumer in emerging markets.
-Income is irregular and unpredictable, and most transactions happen offline via cash, so we must find other signals to determine creditworthiness.
+Today’s formal financial systems are designed around predictability; a certain amount of money called “salary” shows up on schedule every month, and stability; this salary comes from the same source .
+The bank’s risk assessment methods only support giving loans against this consistency.
+But these conditions are increasingly not true for the average consumer in developing markets.
+Income is irregular and unpredictable, and most transactions happen offline via cash, other signals must be used to determine creditworthiness.

-The big bet for these startups is that they can get good at figuring out who will repay unsecured loans, offer them directly to consumers, circumvent the traditional institutions who have failed so far, and build new financial ecosystems around themselves.
+Fintech startups are betting big that they can accurately figure out who can and will repay unsecured loans, offer those loans to them directly, circumvent the traditional institutions who have failed so far, and build new financial ecosystems around themselves.

 All Men Are Not Equal

 The dominant narrative in startups today closely tracks the story of the demise of knights.
-In the Tudor period (1485 - 1603), the English Renaissance brought with it, new philosophy, new art, and new literature.
-Henry VII took the throne in exactly the same way you would expect a 15th century monarch to: noble knights on horseback engaging in chivalric combat.
+In the Tudor period (1485 - 1603), the English Renaissance brought new philosophy, new art, and new literature.
+Henry VII took the throne like you would expect a 15th century monarch to: noble knights on horseback engaging in chivalric combat.
 Being a warrior in those days required years of intense training and mastery of handheld weapons like swords, and axes, and war hammers.

 But the Renaissance also brought new technology.
 By the end of Elizabeth I’s reign - the end of the Tudor period - battles were won by siege warfare and projectile weapons like crossbows, cannons, and muskets.
 Times had changed, but medieval knights could not keep up.
 The result was that all men were made ‘equal’.
 Knights and castles that were once impenetrable were now vulnerable to armies of barely-trained peasants with bows and guns.
 The knights had become ‘priests of a dead religion’, and became obsolete as the grounds of warfare shifted beneath their feet.
 The things that once made them powerful were now their greatest handicaps (e.g., reinforcing their breastplates to withstand bolts and arrows, would have made them too heavy to carry).
 They were - to misuse the term as we often do - disrupted.

 In the same way, accepted wisdom says the battle between startups and incumbents comes down to whether the startups get distribution before the incumbents gets innovation.
 “The large corporations are not nimble enough!”, the narrative goes.
 “Innovate or die!”
 “Startups will disrupt you, and you will be disrupted!”
 Mobile, specifically enabled by internet connectivity, is changing the nature of markets, and enabling young companies in Africa compete ‘unfairly’ with old, large institutions.
-But that’s exactly my point.
-Instead of competing with legacy players, Mines is trying to empower them.
+But instead of competing with legacy players, Mines is trying to empower them.

 This is the conventional fintech/digital credit startup: